The first space station crew to launch during a pandemic is coming home - KVIA

 The departing crew will bid farewell on Wednesday to NASA astronaut Kate Rubins and Russian cosmonauts Ryzhikov and Sergey Kud-Sverchkov, who just launched and arrived on the space station last week.

-They will close the hatch to their Soyuz spacecraft on Wednesday at 4:10 p.m.
-ET, undock from the station at 7:32 p.m.
+They closed the hatch to their Soyuz spacecraft on Wednesday at 4:24 p.m.
+ET.
+The crew was delayed in closing the hatch because of a camera issue that prevented NASA and Roscosmos, the Russian space agency, from seeing a live view of the hatch closure.

+They will undock from the station at 7:32 p.m.
 ET and are expected to land at 10:55 p.m.
 ET southeast of the remote town of Dzhezkazgan on the steppe of Kazakhstan, according to NASA.
 The agency will provide live coverage of the crew’s departure and landing on its website.

 Once the crew has landed on Earth, helicopters will take them to a recovery staging site in Karaganda, Kazakhstan.
 Cassidy will return to Houston aboard a NASA plane.
 Ivanishin and Vagner will take a Gagarin Cosmonaut Training Center aircraft flight to Star City, Russia.